GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 Specifically, you may consider passing the following flags as needed:

 - To use an existing directory, simulated by a "/" prefix, that was not originally created by Cloud Storage FUSE, pass the `implicit-dirs` flag.
 Otherwise, you will need to explicitly create the directory using `mkdir` before you see it in the local filesystem.
 See the Files and Directories section under the [Semantics documentation](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md#implicit-directories) for more details.
 - If you are using a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for your Pod or container to use a non-root user and fsGroup, or your container image uses a non-root user and fsGroup, you will need to pass the uid and gid to Cloud Storage FUSE using the flag `uid` and `gid`.
-Meanwhile, pass the `allow_other` flag.
 - If you only want to mount a directory in the bucket instead of the entire bucket, pass the directory relative path via the flag `only-dir=relative/path/to/the/bucket/root`.
 - If you need to troubleshoot Cloud Storage FUSE issues, pass the flags `debug_fuse`, `debug_fs`, and `debug_gcs`.

 > Note: Passing flags via `-o` to Cloud Storage FUSE is not allowed.
-You can pass the `allow_other` flag directly without using the `-o` flag.
 For read-only volumes, please follow the instructions above to configure the `readOnly` field.

 ## Workload Examples